MegaBedder/my-awesome-lua/README.md

 - [Jual](http://sajonoso.github.io/jual/) - an embeddable Virtual Machine (VM) that implements the JualScript language (a subset of ECMA Script or JavaScript).
 The implementation is derived from Lua 5.3.

 ### Compiles to Lua
-- [MoonScript](https://moonscript.org/) - A programmer friendly language that compiles to Lua.
+- [MoonScript](https://moonscript.org/) - A programmer friendly language that compiles to Lua 5.1.
 - [Fennel](https://fennel-lang.org/) - a programming language that brings together the speed, simplicity, and reach of Lua with the flexibility of a lisp syntax and macro system.
 - [Urn](https://urn-lang.com/) - a Lisp dialect with a focus on minimalism which compiles to Lua.